 The single-family attached (townhouse) use is permitted in the RSF-A Zone, subject to the applicable standards in Section 27-4202(f)(2), Intensity and Dimensional Standards, of the Zoning Ordinance.
-The maximum allowed density under the Townhouse Dwelling category is 16.33 DU/acre, and the approved density is 9.5 DU/acre.
+The maximum allowed density under Townhouse Dwelling category is 16.33 DU/acre, and the proposed density is 9.5 DU/acre.
 The DET is in compliance with the Intensity and Dimensional Standards, which are also listed on the plan.

 The project includes rear-loaded townhomes that are served by alleys.
 For these townhomes, per Footnote 7, the minimum rear yard setback may be reduced to zero feet when a 20-foot-wide or wider alley is provided, or to a range between 5 to 10 feet when an alley less than 20 feet in width is provided.
-Since the approved alley right-of-way (ROW) is 22 feet throughout the development, the minimum setback is zero feet.
+Since the proposed alley right-of-way (ROW) is 22 feet throughout the development, the minimum setback is zero feet.
 The provided rear yard setbacks are in compliance with the minimum requirements.

-- 3. Applicable Development Standards (Section 27-6) - a.
+3. Applicable Development Standards (Section 27-6)

+a.
 Section 27-6206(b).
+Vehicular Accessway Classifications

+(1) Driveways

-Vehicular Accessway Classifications - (1) Driveways within large commercial and mixed-use developments (e.g., driveways within mixed-use developments or shopping center parking areas).
+Driveways are accessways that function solely to provide direct and immediate vehicular access between an alley or street and the principal origin and destination points within an abutting development, or part of a large development.
+They generally handle low vehicular travel speeds and traffic volumes, but may handle higher vehicular traffic volumes within large commercial and mixed-use developments (e.g., driveways within mixed-use developments or shopping center parking areas).
 Driveways are generally not located in the public right-of-way for their principal length, or along building frontages in the Transit-Oriented/Activity Center base and Planned Development (PD) zones, and are not considered streets.